 You must wear a mask during your isolation period if you will be around others, including those you live with.

 (Students who become infected during the course of travel for a class or other academic-related purpose will be provided instructions by their school or program, with join guidance from the UCLA Exposure Management Team.)

 Early release from isolation

-Isolation is expected to last for up to 10 days.
-However, you can end your isolation after Day 5 and return to work, class and campus activities early if you meet the following criteria:
+Isolation is expected to last for up to 5 days.
+You can end your isolation after Day 5 and return to work, class and campus activities early if you meet the following criteria: